menpo/landmarkerio-server/README.md

 pip install --no-deps -e ./
 cd ..
 ```
-Once installed, we need to build a model to serve, then we can run the server.
+Once installed, we need to download the DLIB shape predictor that we will use for the autofitting.
+In the future, this will be replaced or supplimented with menpofit models.
 ```
 mkdir images landmarks templates wget http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 -O predictor.dat.bz2